wicket-acc/wicket-autowire/README.md

 	}

-The only precondition is a single argument constructor.
-For a Link we recommend to use a non-anonymous inner class.
+The only precondition for injection is a single argument constructor.
+For Links, that are typically anonymous inner classes, you can use regular inner classes.

+If you want to create and assign components manually, disable injection:

+	@Component(inject=false)
+	Link<?> link;

+Sometimes the component id is not suitable for a java identifier.
+No problem, just annotate the id:

+	@Component(id="like-button")
+	LikeButton likeButton;